Less than a month into 2021, we have seen how things can – and continue to-- quickly evolve regarding COVID-19.

 This has enabled researchers to advance into phase 3 clinical trials (testing the vaccine on large groups of people to evaluate safety and effectiveness) in six months instead of the typical two years.
 It is important to note that the scientists are working both quickly and thoughtfully.

 COVID-19 can be a minor illness in some or lead to severe disease or even death in previously healthy people.
 Many treatments and medications are being studied, but there is no cure currently.
 Prevention is key.
-Public health officials and medical experts believe that getting a COVID-19 vaccine may help keep you from getting seriously ill even if you do get COVID-19.
+Public health officials and medical providers believe that getting a COVID-19 vaccine may help keep you from getting seriously ill even if you do get COVID-19.

 The FDA guidance expects that an authorized or approved COVID-19 vaccine would prevent disease or decrease its severity in at least 50 percent of people who are vaccinated.
 In some cases, COVID-19 vaccines may protect against severe infection, but not necessarily prevent mild or asymptomatic infection.
 If this is the case, an infected person could still spread the virus.
 This is why it is expected that even after a vaccine becomes available, people will need to use masks and practice social distancing measures for some time.